Filiprogrammer/AlphabotSZUCar/docs/wifi_ble_communication_protocol.md

 ### Distance sensor request (Packet ID: 0x02)

-If the degree value corresponds to no sensor, an error will be sent back (WrongPayloadError).
+If the degree value corresponds to no sensor, a "wrong payload error" will be sent.

 | Field Name | Field Type | Notes                            |
 |------------|------------|----------------------------------|